 Co-authored the patent titled “Road tracking illuminating device for motorised tilting vehicles” (Application No. IT2008PD0020720080711) filed in 2008 and granted in Italy in 2011 (No. 0001391142).

 - Associate Editor for Traffic Injury Prevention (Taylor & Francis).

 - Adjunct Research Associate with Monash University Accident Research Centre.

 - Member of the Australasian College of Road Safety.

-Enthusiastic road vehicle safety researcher.
+Road vehicle safety researcher.

 Dr Savino has been active with his research on motorcycle safety for about fifteen years.
-Grateful to the invaluable experience built in the international research teams of EC funded projects, as well as to his ongoing collaborations in Europe, Australia, and US, Dr Savino worked with the ambition to develop a multidisciplinary profile to address the challenges of making powered two wheelers safer.His main research stream deals with the exploration of the applicability and potential effectiveness of new safety technologies for powered two wheelers.
-In that regards, he is currently leading a research team involved in field experiments in the EC funded project PIONEERS.
+Grateful to the experience built in the international research teams of EC funded projects, as well as to his ongoing collaborations in Europe, Australia, and US, Dr Savino worked with the ambition to develop a multidisciplinary profile to address the challenges of making powered two-wheelers safer.His main research stream deals with the exploration of the applicability and potential effectiveness of new safety technologies for powered two-wheelers.
+In that regard, he is currently leading a research team involved in field experiments in the EC funded project PIONEERS.
 He was also part of the team of the MOTORIST project under the scheme of Marie Curie Actions, working on innovative solutions for rider training and motorcycle riding simulators.Dr Savino has also worked on a new paradigm for a realistic, low-complexity though, motorcycle riding simulator - this is currently under development at the MOVING lab.

 My latest papers